 - Bread the dough into sections, flour your hands, and roll between your palms into a 3/4" thick rope into lengths.
 Set aside on a lightly floured board and cut the gnocchi into 1-inch pieces.

 - The gnocchi could be cooked immediately or frozen for later use.
 Instructions for freezing and cooking are below.

 To freeze the gnocchi, place the cut dumplings on a floured cookie sheet keeping them separate, and flash-freeze them until they are frozen.
 Then place them frozen in a freezer bag and then store them in the freezer, as shown below.

 To cook, bring a pot of water to a boil and add about a tablespoon of salt to the water.
 Place the frozen gnocchi in the water and stir very gently to bring the water to a slower boil.
 Don't stir again until you see them pop to the top of the water, then remove the popped-up gnocchi with a slotted spoon and place in a bowl with your favorite sauce on the bottom of the bowl.
 Spoon them out as they pop up and layer them with sauce in between.
 Just enough sauce to cover them, not drown them.

 If you cook them fresh, do it right after you make them and cook the same way, being very gentle with them as they cook.

 Leftover mashed potatoes will not work.
 Potatoes must be freshly cooked and slightly warm.

 The exact amount of flour needed in this dish is difficult to gauge, it depends on the moisture of the potatoes.
-If you do use a bit more or less the recipe will still work.
-I noticed that if I erred on the side of less the gnocchi were much lighter when eaten.
+If you do use a bit more or less, the recipe will still work.
+I noticed that if I erred on the side of less, the gnocchi was much lighter when eaten.
 A heavy gnocchi will not be easy to digest.

 © 2019 Rachel L Alba